Straight from our Instagram feed

 Contemporary Santa Clara is an important commercial hub and home to one of Cuba’s largest universities (giving the whole town a youthful and energetic vibe), but is probably best known as the resting place of Che Guevara.
 It was Che Guevara who led the revolutionary forces in that final victorious Battle of Santa Clara that saw President Batista flee the country.

-Naturally then your first port of call will take you to the Che Guevara Mausoleum and Memorial, a structure built to honour and tell the story of perhaps Cuba’s most iconic adopted son (Guevara was born in Argentina).
+Naturally then your first port of call should take you to the Che Guevara Mausoleum and Memorial, a structure built to honour and tell the story of perhaps Cuba’s most iconic adopted son (Guevara was born in Argentina).
 The Che Guevara Mausoleum and Memorial was originally intended as a memorial only, since El Che’s final resting place was still a mystery when it was constructed.
 He was executed in Bolivia in 1967 instigating revolutionary zeal there, and his body was placed in an unmarked grave beside a military landing strip, where it would remain for 30 years until it was rediscovered.
 It was only then that Guevara was returned to Cuba under the orders of Fidel Castro, and interred with great ceremony in the memorial that already bore his name.
 The memorial also includes an interesting museum, where you can learn about the vital role played by Guevara in the ultimate demise of dictator Batista and the rise of Fidel Castro, a turning point in the Cuban revolution.

 You can also visit the Tren Blindado, a train full of arms that was attacked in the decisive moments of the Cuban Revolution by Guevara’s men, before traveling to the centre of Santa Clara for a panoramic walk of the city and then returning to Havana for the evening.